These Are the 23 Best Four-Star Hotels in NYC

 A city landmark since 1902 and a member of Historic Hotels of America, the Algonquin Hotel has been a cultural hub ever since it became the meeting location for the Algonquin Round Table, a group of the city’s early 20th-century literary elite (including Dorothy Parker, Franklin Adams, Robert Benchley, and Robert Sherwood).

 Today, the hotel has 181 guest rooms (all equipped with a writing desk).
 Once again, it’s home to the Round Table Restaurant, which has just reopened after a six-month restoration; now the spot hosts cultural performances, discussions, and gatherings.
 Grab a drink at the Blue Bar, which features Algonquin regular Al Hirschfeld’s artwork, (you may see some of Broadway’s stars hanging out there too).
-Keep an eye out for Hamlet, the resident cat.
+Keep an eye open for Hamlet, the resident cat.
 Hamlet is the 12th generation of a long line of felines to have graced the lobby for the past 40 years.—Devorah Lev-Tov

-The Benjamin Royal Sonesta Hotel
+The Benjamin Royal Sonesta Hotel New York

 A one-bedroom suite at the Benjamin Royal Sonesta Hotel with wooden floors and framed pictures.